Audio/music corpora

 4.1 LAION-Audio-630K

 This repository is created for Audio Dataset Project, an audio dataset collection initiative announced by LAION.
-These datasets, each containing enormous amount of audio-text pairs, will be eventually processed and used for training CLAP (Contrastive language-Audio Pretraining) model and other models.
+These datasets, each containing enormous amounts of audio-text pairs, will be eventually processed and used for training CLAP (Contrastive language-Audio Pretraining) model and other models.

 Here is an explicative video introducing you to the project.[…]